National Background and Context

-- Most patient will undergo an ultrasound before obtaining an abortion; since the provider must test for a fetal heartbeat.
+- Most patients will undergo an ultrasound before obtaining an abortion, since the provider must test for a fetal heartbeat.
 The patient will be offered the option to view the image.

 - An abortion may be performed at 20 or more weeks postfertilization (22 weeks after the last menstrual period) only in cases of life endangerment or severely compromised health.
 This law is based on the assertion, which is inconsistent with scientific evidence and has been rejected by the medical community, that a fetus can feel pain at that point in pregnancy.